 A President's Scholars Program was launched in September 1995 as a commitment to academic excellence by the University.
-Qualified high school seniors who have applied for admission no later than November 30, 2014 may be considered for these prestigious scholarships.
-For fall 2015, nine $20,000 President's scholarships will be awarded.
+Qualified high school seniors who have applied for admission no later than November 30, 2015 may be considered for these prestigious scholarships.
+For fall 2016, eleven $20,000 President's scholarships will be awarded.
 Click here for additional information on how to apply.

 CSU, Chico is a member of the California Collegiate Athletic Association (CCAA), NCAA Division II athletic conference, and offers athletic grants-in-aid to selected athletic recruits.
 The grants-in-aid are subject to the financial limitations and rules imposed by the National Collegiate Athletic Association (NCAA) and the CCAA.
 Financial aid, scholarships, specific outside resources and employment are considered in determining compliance with these limitations.
 For more information, contact Intercollegiate Athletics at 530-898-6470 or click here for their Web site.